mariobox/mariosanchez.org-metalsmith/src/skills.md

 layout: page.html
 ---

-These are some of the tools and technologies I'm currently using for web development:
+These are the languages, libraries and frameworks I've learned and used so far:

 <i class="icon-html5-alt"></i> ** HTML5 **